Kakifrucht/HalfminerBot/README.md

   - *Periodically check for inactive users*
     - Move them into AFK channel
     - If server is full, kick AFK users to make room
-  - *Send current status to API via HTTP PUT*
+      - Configure amount of players to kick at once
+    - Exempt clients via permissions via permissions
   - *Automatically reloads the configuration file periodically*
     - Won't reload if file was not modified or if it is in invalid format
+  - *Send current status to API via HTTP PUT*